google/magika/.github/ISSUE_TEMPLATE/misdetection.md

 ---
 name: Misdetection
-description: Report a file, or files, that have been misdetected as something that they aren't.
+about: Report a file, or files, that have been misdetected as something that they aren't.
 title: "[Misdetection] <file> file misdetected as <file type>"
 labels: 'Misdetection'